walbourn/directxtk12modelviewer/ReadMe.txt

 If a Xbox 360 or Xbox One gamepad controller is plugged into the PC it can be used to control the viewer (see below for details).
-If you press the "View" button, a Open File Dialog is used to select the model (.SDKMESH, .CMO, or .VBO) to load.
+If you press the "View" button, a Open File Dialog is used to select the model (.SDKMESH or .VBO) to load.

 If no controller is plugged in, you can use keyboard & mouse controls.
-If you press the "O" key, a Open File Dialog is used to select the model (.SDKMESH, .CMO, or .VBO) to load.
+If you press the "O" key, a Open File Dialog is used to select the model (.SDKMESH or .VBO) to load.

 MOUSE: